nagasudhirpulla/taming_python/blog/skills/keycloak_theme.md

 ## Change Theme in Keycloak
 * In the Keycloak admin console, go to Realm settings and select the "Themes" tab
+* Here the theme for login, account, admin and email can be changed.

 ![keycloak_theme_settings.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/keycloak_theme_settings.png?raw=true)

 ## Parts of a theme